ibm-cloud-docs/Cloudant/best-practices/best-practices3.md

 ## Logging helps you see what’s going on
 {: #see-whats-going-on-with-logs}

 {{site.data.keyword.cloudant_short_notm}}’s logs indicating each API call made, what was requested and how long it took to respond can be automatically spooled to LogDNA for analysis and reporting for IBM Cloud-based services.
-This data is useful for keeping an eye on request volumes, performance, and whether your application is exceeding the provisioning capacity for your {{site.data.keyword.cloudant_short_notm}} service.
+This data is useful for keeping an eye on request volumes, performance, and whether your application is exceeding the provisioned capacity for your {{site.data.keyword.cloudant_short_notm}} service.

 You can set up the logging service at no cost to get started.
 Paid-for plans allow data to be parsed, retained, and archived to Object Storage.
 Slices and aggregations of your data can be built up into visual dashboards to give you an at-a-glance view of your {{site.data.keyword.cloudant_short_notm}} traffic.
 For more information, see the following website: